invisibleacropolis-ops/NagaKang/docs/step3_tracker_notebook_widget.md

 - Both panels now share container spacing and border tokens, so dropping them into the Step 4 tracker UI mock is as simple as stacking the corresponding `VBox` widgets in a single column.
+- Each smoothing row now exposes an `identifier` (`module.parameter@beat#n`) and zero-based `event_index`.
+The notebook widget shows that token directly so facilitators can map dashboard entries to the undo/redo stack landing in `tracker.PatternEditor`.

 The mock guide also includes an ASCII layout that mirrors the widget's spacing and margin tokens so the tracker UI team can wireframe the dashboard before the